 If your business will be offering subscriptions or memberships, make sure that the gateways you’re considering support recurring payments.
 If they don’t, your customers will need to renew manually each month, which can be a huge pain.

 We have a table of payment gateways that support subscription payments to help you narrow this down.

-Note that the gateways are also marked to indicate if they allow changes to payment dates and amounts without canceling and restarting the subscription, which can be helpful for stores planning to offer multiple subscription or membership tiers.
+The gateways are also marked to indicate if they allow changes to payment dates and amounts without canceling and restarting the subscription, which can be helpful for stores planning to offer multiple tiers.